hamza-cskn/MongoDBBenchmarker/README.md

 ```

 ## Placeholders
 You can specify placeholders in template documents.
-The document generator will handle them before bulk insert.
+The document generator will handle them before bulk inserting.
 ```
 {name: "Hamza", age: "%int(10,80)%", resume: "%string(500)%"}
 ```